cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY-PRINTING.markdown

 | Function body                            |                  65 |                 16 |
 | Function call                            |                   4 |                  4 |

 **Note:** Function can be compiled for all Mindustry Logic versions.
-The displayed statistics is valid for target 8, for earlier targets the code size may be higher.
+The displayed statistic is valid for target `8`, for earlier targets the code size may be higher.

 Prints the number passed in as a parameter into the text buffer in a hexadecimal base, always outputting 16 hexadecimal digits.
 No prefix (i.e., `0b`) is printed.